 The forum featured a keynote address from Dr. Luke Smith, executive director of El Futuro, a mental health clinic for Spanish-speaking community members in Durham.
 Dr. Smith’s talk focused on how researchers can conduct better work by listening to and collaborating with communities.

-Grant presentations were moderated by CERI Co-Directors Drs.
-Leonor Corsino, Rosa Gonzalez-Guarda, and Jennifer Gierisch.
-The presentations focused on issues impacting the Durham community, including smoking cessation programs, mental and physical health as a result of eviction from public housing, and opportunities for disease prevention in emerging adulthood.
+The research presentations, which were moderated by CERI Co-Directors Drs.
+Leonor Corsino, Rosa Gonzalez-Guarda, and Jennifer Gierisch, focused on a wide range of issues impacting the Durham community.
+An audience of around 50 people heard about research projects involving Community Health Workers in implementing smoking cessation programs in public housing, mental and physical health correlating to eviction from public housing, PrEp care for HIV prevention in black men who have sex with men, determining barriers to use of an effective treatment to prevent pre-term labor, and opportunities for disease prevention in emerging adulthood.

-“We really wanted to bring the community and academic research partners together to share the results of their work with the broader Durham community and with each other,” said Eve Marion, CERI Research Program Leader and Program Officer for the awards.
-“Our PHI Awardees are doing amazing work and it’s important that they have opportunities like this to share results, hear from stakeholders, and network with each other.”
+And it’s for that particular reason that CERI held this inaugural event.
+“We really wanted to bring the community and academic research partners together to share the results of their work with the broader Durham community and with each other, Our PHI Awardees are doing amazing work and it’s important that they have opportunities like this to share results, hear from stakeholders, and network with each other,” says Eve Marion, CERI Research Program Leader and Program Officer for the awards.

 CERI plans to build on the success of this inaugural event and host the Forum again next fall.
 And in response to the 2020 PHI Awards Request for Applications (RFA), the grant cycle is again underway.
 Letters of Intent are currently being reviewed, and selected research partnerships will be invited to submit full proposals by the end of March.